MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 + Weighted fields, where a match is found in a specific string field.
 For example, you might want matches found in a "summary" field to be more relevant than the same match found in a "content" field.

 + Functions for numeric data, including dates, ranges, and geographic coordinates.
 There's also a Tags function that operates on a field providing an arbitrary collection of strings.
 You can choose this approach over weighted fields if you want to boost a score based on whether a match is found in a tags field.

-You can use scoring profiles for keyword search, vector search, and hybrid search.
-However, scoring profiles only apply to nonvector fields, so make sure your index has text or numeric fields that can be used in a scoring profile.
-Support for vector and hybrid search is available in 2024-05-01-preview and 2024-07-01 REST APIs and in Azure SDK packages that targeting those releases.

 You can create multiple profiles and then modify query logic to choose which one is used.